Constance Baker Motley: Notable cases as judge

 Motley ruled against the plaintiff in the case of Mullarkey v.
 Borglum in 1970.
 This case involved female tenants in New York City arguing that their male landlord was violating their First and Fourteenth Amendment rights.
 The defendants cited the landlord's overreach of power but failed to detail the landlord's legal failings.
 Motley ruled in favor of the defendant, rejecting the plaintiffs' claim of sex discrimination and going against her former advocacy for tenants during her time in the New York State Senate.

 Motley handed down a breakthrough decision for women in sports reporting in 1978, when she ruled that a female reporter must be allowed into a Major League Baseball locker room.
 In Ludtke v.
-Kuhn, Melissa Ludtke filed a lawsuit against Bowie Kuhn, the Major League Baseball Commissioner, The American League President Leland MacPhail, and three New York City officials over the New York Yankees gendered policy forbidding female sports reporters from entering the Yankees locker room.
+Kuhn, Melissa Ludtke filed a lawsuit against Bowie Kuhn, the Major League Baseball Commissioner; the American League President, Lee MacPhail; and three New York City officials over the New York Yankees gendered policy forbidding female sports reporters from entering the Yankees locker room.

-Beyond these landmark cases, Motley’s impact on the legal field extends to her Supreme Court advocacy, where she argued ten cases before the highest court, winning nine of them.
-Her legal career remains a subject of study and public interest.